l3nz/leo-nums/README.md

 The aim of the game is to sort numbers from 1 to 20.
 When all are sorted, you get an "OK" message.
 Number sortings are touch-enabled, so you can play this for a tablet or anything.

+You can define multiple exercises through its brains file:

+* Numeric exercises, where you have to sort all numbers between min and max, or a subset of them
+* Text exercises, where you have to sort phrases.

 Installing
 ----------